cconsta1/cconsta1.github.io/_pages/about.md

 the structure of nuclei such as <sup>6</sup>He, <sup>7</sup>Li, and <sup>7</sup>Be, which are important in stellar burning processes but also in low-energy nuclear reactions.
-Due to my exposure to machine learning, I am also interested in using machine learning in nuclear physics. <br> <br>
+Due to my recent exposure to machine learning, I am also interested in using machine learning in nuclear physics. <br> <br>

-To summarize, I’m interested in using theoretical and computational techniques to solve problems related to nuclear physics (and physics in general), in using machine learning techniques on any available dataset, and, finally, I’m fascinated by 3D models and their use in websites and games.
-You can find an example of such usage in <a href="https://threejs-car-physics-demo.vercel.app/">this</a> web app. <br> <br>
+In summary, my research interests include the application of theoretical and computational techniques to solve problems related to nuclear physics and physics in general, as well as the use of machine learning techniques on diverse datasets.
+In addition, I am fascinated by the use of 3D models and their applications in various contexts, including websites and games.
+You can see an example of
+this in the
+<a href='https://threejs-car-physics-demo.vercel.app/'>Three.js car physics demo</a>
+web app.
+Finally, I'm also fascinated by the use of agent-based modeling to study the migration patterns of ancient populations.

 Thank you for visiting my page, and please feel free to reach